colocohen/name-server/README.md

 # 🗺️ Roadmap

-The core API is stable, but several enhancements are planned to make **name-server** even more production-ready:
+The core API is stable, but several enhancements are planned to make **dnssec-server** even more production-ready:

 - 📂 **Zone file parser / migration tools**
   - Parser for standard BIND-style zone files.
-  - Convert static zone files into `name-server` dynamic objects.
+  - Convert static zone files into `dnssec-server` dynamic objects.
   - Optional exporter back to zone file format for interoperability.

 - 🛡️ **DNSSEC optimizations**